Sitcoms in the United States: 1980s

 Cheers, which ran for eleven seasons, was one of the most successful sitcoms in the 80s, airing from 1982 to 1993.
 It was followed by a spin-off sitcom in the 90s, Frasier.
 During its run, Cheers became one of the most popular series of all time and has received critical acclaim.
 In 1997, the episodes "Thanksgiving Orphans" and "Home Is the Sailor", aired originally in 1987, were respectively ranked No. 7 and No. 45 on TV Guide's 100 Greatest Episodes of All-Time.
 In 2002, Cheers was ranked No. 18 on TV Guide's 50 Greatest TV Shows of All Time.
 In 2013, the Writers Guild of America ranked it as the eighth best written TV series and TV Guide ranked it No. 11 on their list of the 60 Greatest Shows of All Time.

 The Cosby Show, airing from 1984 until 1992, spent five consecutive seasons as the number one rated show on television.
-The Cosby Show and All in the Family are the only sitcoms in the history of the Nielsen ratings, to be the number one show for five seasons.
+The Cosby Show and All in the Family are the only sitcoms in the history of the Nielsen ratings to be the number one show for five seasons.
 It spent all eight of its seasons in the Top 20.
 According to TV Guide, the show "was TV's biggest hit in the 1980s, and almost single handedly revived the sitcom genre and NBC's ratings fortunes."
 TV Guide also ranked it 28th on their list of 50 Greatest Shows.
 In addition, Cliff Huxtable was named as the "Greatest Television Dad".
-In May 1992, Entertainment Weekly stated that The Cosby Show helped to make possible a larger variety of shows with a predominantly African-American cast, from In Living Color to The Fresh Prince of Bel-Air.
+In May 1992, Entertainment Weekly stated that The Cosby Show helped to make possible a larger variety of sitcoms with a predominantly African-American cast, such as its direct spin-off A Different World, and from another studio The Fresh Prince of Bel-Air.